ShubhradeepNandi/Hackathon/recomender/README.md

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=)

 ## Getting started

+1. You can see the live demo of this application [Weather Recomender](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/doc/nl-classifier/get_start.shtml#create)

 1. You need a Bluemix account.
 If you don't have one, [sign up][sign_up].
 Experimental Watson Services are free to use.